-Introduction to ORC Online (1-part course)
+Introduction to Mindfulness (2-part course)

 5 Ways to Wellbeing (5-part course)

-NEW THIS TERM: Adapting to the New Normal (2-part course)
+Adapting to Change (2-part course)

 This two-part course is for anyone who would like to understand more about how we can adapt to change and identify some strategies which can help us build our emotional resilience.
 Few of us foresaw that 2020 would involve having to adapt our lives so rapidly to a “new normal” – which has included changing plans, managing our expectations, taking care of other people and living with uncertainty.
 We will discuss strategies for thinking about problems from different perspectives, how we can accept that some setbacks are inevitable and identify the strengths and skills we already have to face challenging circumstances.